bgord/knowledge/README.md

 - How to access a DB inside the container on the host?
 - How does docker-compose work?
 - A `docker-compose.yml` file for the express/MongoDB setup
+- How to backup MongoDB in the container?

 ## UNIX (1/4)